liferay/liferay-docs/discover/deployment/articles/02-securing-liferay/06-token-based-authentication.markdown

 - HTTP cookie
 - Session attribute

-The authentication token contains either the Liferay Portal user's screen name or email address, whichever Liferay Portal has been configured to use for the particular company (portal instance).
+The authentication token contains either the @product@ user's screen name or email address, whichever @product@ has been configured to use for the particular company (portal instance).
 Recall that Liferay supports three authentication methods:

 - By email address